wc-jennylin/afterHour/README.md

 -- Chris

 I've been so passionate about this project - a challenge to be one of the pioneers to build VR games for people with visual impairment as I value inclusivity and believe that everyone deserves to experience all benefits of emerging technologies.
 Learned so much about conversation design whose convention also hasn't been established yet.
-Would love to have the opportunities to continue working on it. -- Jenny
+Would love to have the opportunities to continue working on this. -- Jenny

 # APK Link
 https://drive.google.com/drive/folders/1Np5InLFOqQX-zI9bWb130DeAIFwxyVRo?usp=sharing